 When parents separate, we understand that trying to agree how often the children spend time with each parent, can be overwhelming.

-In some circumstances, parents can attend mediation and they are able to come to an agreement with an independent mediator present.
+In some circumstances, parents can attend mediation and then they are able to come to an agreement with an independent mediator present.

 Sometimes, parents can instruct specialist child contact solicitors to negotiate a contact schedule on their behalf, which can then be drafted into an Agreed Child Arrangements Order.